li-xiaohui/RepData_PeerAssessment1/PA1_template.md

 ## 1      835         206.2
 ```

+The 835th 5-minute interval contains the maximum number of steps, which 206.2.

 ## Imputing missing values

 Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)